khushaljethava/khushaljethava.github.io/_posts/2026-04-02-MLOps-with-Python-Production-ML-Pipelines.md

 This guide walks through each piece using Python tools: MLflow for experiment tracking, DVC for data versioning, FastAPI for model serving, and GitHub Actions for CI/CD.
 If you are training deep learning models, see our guide on [fine-tuning LLMs with Python](/posts/Fine-Tuning-LLMs-with-Python/) for the model development side of the pipeline.

+A lesson I learned deploying ML models at Codiste is that the model itself is often the easy part.
+We had a car damage detection system built with Detectron2 that worked perfectly in notebooks but took three months to stabilize in production because we underestimated data pipeline reliability, model versioning, and monitoring.
+Every team I have worked with hits this same wall, which is exactly why MLOps matters.

 ## Project Structure

 A well-organized ML project looks like this: